 The Danforth Center's Plant Growth Facility is a state-of-the-art complex built for research product development.
-The PGF provides its users with a variety of environmentally controlled plant growth spaces and expert horticultural services.
+The PGF provides its users with a variety of controlled environment plant growth spaces and expert horticultural services.

 All units offer variable lighting, temperature, and humidity control.
-Advanced control features include carbon dioxide supplementation or removal (100-3000 ppm), high light intensity (up to 1100 PAR), low and high temperature control (-10°C to 50°C), and spectral control using Heliospectra LED technology.
+Advanced control features include carbon dioxide supplementation or scrubbing (125-3000 ppm), high light intensity (up to 1100 umol/m2/s PAR), low and high temperature control (-10°C to 50°C), and light spectrum control using Heliospectra LED technology.

 PGF staff members provide expert plant care, facility upkeep and climate monitoring 365 days a year.
 PGF staff strive to provide users with high quality plant material to enable improved research outcomes and enhanced data validity.

 Please visit our Services page to learn more about the many services offered by Plant Growth Facilities staff.